The AstraZeneca Vaccine: Should You Be Concerned?

 Published

 There is no evidence so far of a link between the AstraZeneca shots and a few new cases in Europe of serious illness and deaths.
-But...Full Article
+But investigations are underway.Full Article

 Published

 There is no evidence so far of a link between the AstraZeneca shots and a few new cases in Europe of serious illness and deaths.
-But...Full Article
+But investigations are underway.Full Article

-A cascading number of European countries — including Germany, France, Italy and Spain — suspended use of AstraZeneca’s..
+Germany, France, Italy and Spain became the latest countries to suspend use of the vaccine even as a third wave of the pandemic..

 Use of the Astrazeneca vaccine has been suspended in some European countries due to concerns over blood clots.